rse/astq/README.md

 Implementation Notice
 ---------------------

-Although ASTq is written in ECMAScript 6, it is transpiled to ECMAScript 5 and this way runs in really all(!) current (as of 2018) JavaScript environments, of course.
+Although ASTq is written in ECMAScript 2018, it is transpiled to older environments and this way runs in really all current (as of 2018) JavaScript environments, of course.

-Additionally, there are two transpilation results: first, there is `astq.browser.js` (plus `astq.browser.map`) for Browser environments.
+Additionally, there are two transpilation results: first, there is a compressed `astq.browser.js` for Browser environments.
+Second, there is an uncompressed `astq.node.js` for Node.js environments.

-This is a size-compressed variant but still with source-map for debugging and with the external dependencies `asty`, `pegjs-otf` and `pegjs-util` directly embedded.
-Second, there is `astq.node.js` for Node.js/IO.js environments.
-This is a variant without compression and no source-maps and with the external dependencies `asty`, `pegjs-otf` and `pegjs-util` kept.
+The Browser variant `astq.node.js` has all external dependencies `asty`, `pegjs-otf`, `pegjs-util`, and `cache-lru` directly embedded.
+The Node.js variant `astq.node.js` still requires the external dependencies `asty`, `pegjs-otf`, `pegjs-util`, and `cache-lru`.

 License
 -------